-If your lens exhibits quite a bit of focus breathing, the edges of the merged photos are going to show transparent areas.
+If your lens exhibits quite a bit of focus breathing, the edges of the merged photos will show transparent areas.
 This is because auto-aligning the images caused changes in scale, leaving transparent areas that need to be cropped from your final image.

 You may also find that the auto-align/auto-blend process leaves artifacts at the edges of the photograph that appear to be out of focus because of the auto-align process.
 Zoom to at least 100%-200% and inspect each edge of the photo.

 The quickest solution is to crop out any edges that did not satisfactorily merge because of changes in scale.
 For some lenses with minor focus breathing, this may only be a few pixels.
-For lenses with heavier focus breathing, you may need to crop a little bit more.
+You may need to crop a bit more for lenses with heavier focus breathing.

 Once you are happy with the merged image, you can flatten it to remove the layers and save your final image.